appbaseio/Docs/content/docs/concepts/intro.md

 ## What is appbase.io

-[Appbase.io](https://appbase.io) is a hosted Elasticsearch service with built-in publish/subscribe support for streaming document updates
+[Appbase.io](https://appbase.io) is a hosted Elasticsearch service with built-in publish/subscribe support for streaming document updates and query results.

 It enables you to: